-For students who are not registered nurses, the baccalaureate degree program at the Health Sciences Center offers the student the opportunity to complete the degree in six consecutive semesters, with admission once each year during the second summer session.
+For students who are not registered nurses, the baccalaureate degree program at the Health Sciences Center offers the student the opportunity to complete the degree in four semesters, with admission once each year during the fall session.
 Students must complete the nursing courses in sequential order.